Telnyashka

+A telnyashka (тельняшка, [tʲɪlʲˈnʲaʂkə]) or telnik (тельник) is a type of undershirt worn with military uniforms of the Russian Armed Forces.
+They traditionally feature blue and white horizontal stripes, and can come in varying thicknesses and may be sleeved or sleeveless.
+Other variations of telnyashka with different colour schemes have been adopted based on a unit's affiliation.

+Telnyashkas originated in the Imperial Russian Navy and spread from the Soviet Navy to the other branches of the Soviet Armed Forces.
+They have become a cultural icon of both Russia and the Soviet Union, especially their militaries, and are widely featured in popular culture.

 Technical details

-The official uniforms of Naval, Airborne and Naval Infantry personnel do not include conventional shirts.
-Open fronted jackets of various designs make the distinctively striped telnyashka a conspicuous part of the clothing of these different branches of the Russian armed forces.
+The uniforms of Russia's Naval, Airborne and Naval Infantry personnel do not include conventional collared shirts.
+Open-fronted jackets of various designs make the distinctively striped telnyashka a conspicuous part of the clothing of branches of the Russian armed forces.

 Telnyashkas are also available to civilian customers and may come in a variety of knittings.
 Single-stranded knitting is the standard military-issue variant, but double- and quadruple-stranded knitting for increased warmth can be produced.
 A quadruple-stranded telnyashka is thick enough to keep the wearer warm with nothing else on, even at 5 C, as it was originally developed to be worn by military divers under a dry suit.

 History

 The Russian telnyashka originated in the distinctive striped marinière blouse worn by merchant sailors and fishermen of Brittany, who adopted this style to distinguish them from other sea-going nationalities.
 The fashion was later adopted and popularized by the French Navy and other navies of the pre-dreadnought era.
 Sailors of the modern French Navy still wear these garments in certain orders of dress.

 The Imperial Russian Navy adopted the blue and white striped telnyashka blouse during the 19th century.
 The tradition of Russian or Soviet ground troops wearing a naval uniform comes from Soviet Navy sailors who fought as shore units during World War II.
 It is exemplified by the famed Soviet sniper Vassili Zaitsev, a petty officer in the Soviet Pacific Fleet who volunteered for army duty, but refused to give up his telnyashka because of the pride it engendered.

 Vasily Margelov, who was later to modernize the Soviet Airborne Forces (VDV), had previously served with a Naval Infantry unit in World War II, and procured telnyashkas for the VDV as a mark of their elite status.